NelloKudo/osu-winello/README.md

 ### Fedora:

-**Fedora's latest versions already ship with Pipewire ; you might want to check with this:**
+Fedora's latest versions already ship with Pipewire, you might want to check with this:

 ```
 sudo dnf install pulseaudio-utils